-- Sally Clifton appointed 1 March 2009.
+• Sally Clifton appointed 1 March 2009.

 Sally joined B&Q in 1989 and has performed a number of roles including Computer Audit Manager and Supplier Administration Controller.
-Sally's current role is Company Secretary, heading up the B&Q Legal Services team.
-Sally is an Associate member of the Institute of Chartered Secretaries and Administrators, qualifying in 1986. - Sarah Levy appointed 1 June 2009, resigned 11 June 2012 Sarah joined Kingfisher in 2004 and her current role is Head of Investor Relations having previously spent her first two and a half years as Group Financial Reporting Manager.
-She is a qualified chartered accountant and is fluent in French and Spanish.
-Before joining Kingfisher she worked at Ernst & Young. - Evelyn Gardiner appointed 1 June 2010.
-Evelyn joined Kingfisher in 2010 as Group HR Director having spent the previous four years at BP plc as HR Director, Fuels Value Chains.
-Before BP, Evelyn spent nine years at Mars Incorporated in senior HR operational roles, having started her career in manufacturing operations.
+Sally's current role is Company Secretary, heading up the B&Q Legal and Risk team.
+Sally is an Associate member of the Institute of Chartered Secretaries and Administrators, qualifying in 1986.

+Evelyn Gardiner appointed 1 June 2010.

+Evelyn has been the Group HR Director of Kingfisher plc since she joined in April 2010.
+She was previously an HR Director at BP plc and was in Operations and in HR at Mars Incorporated for 10 years prior to that.
+She has a Mathematics degree from Cambridge University.

+^(#) employer nominated

+^() member nominated

-- Ian Playford appointed 20 September 2011.
-Ian joined Kingfisher in October 2009 as Group Property Director from Parkridge Holdings, a property development and investment group where he was CEO, Western Europe and Russia.
-Before joining Parkridge, Ian spent five years at King Sturge and 12 years at Aviva as a fund manager. - Paul Goulder appointed 1 June 2010.
-Paul is currently unit manager in Kendal and has been with B&Q for 32 years and has worked at all levels from customer adviser to unit manager. - Helen Jones appointed 1 September 2003.
+Ian Playford appointed 20 September 2011.

+lan joined Kingfisher in October 2009 as Group Property Director from Parkridge Holdings, a property development and investment group where he was CEO, Western Europe and Russia.
+Before joining Parkridge, lan spent five years at King Sturge and 12 years at Aviva as a fund manager.

+Paul Goulder appointed 1 June 2010.

+Paul is currently unit manager in Kendal and has been with B&Q for 35 years and has worked at all levels from customer adviser to unit manager.

+Helen Jones appointed 1 September 2003.

 Helen was Director of Governance and Corporate Services, responsible for Company Secretarial, Legal and Legislative Affairs, Corporate Governance matters and Group Corporate Responsibility until July 2007.
 She then took on the role of Director of Government and Industry Relations until retiring in August 2008 having spent 21 years with Kingfisher.
-She is a Fellow of the Institute of Chartered Secretaries and Administrators, qualifying in 1976. - Karl Lidgley appointed 25 November 2005.
-Karl has worked at B&Q for 26 years.
-During his career with B&Q he has worked at all levels in store; from part-time customer advisor through to unit manager, and currently works in the role of Unit Manager in Kettering. - Kerrin Qualters appointed 1 July 2009.
-Kerrin retired from B&Q after 22 years as Director of Store Development.
-Prior to working on the regeneration of the warehouse format, he developed the mini warehouse concept.
-Kerrin also spent 3 years in Turkey developing the large store format for Koctas and has held a number of other senior operational roles.
-Before B&Q he spent 17 years with Woolworths in store management roles.
+She is currently a Trustee of Age UK Norfolk and a non-executive director of Westmount Real Estate Limited.
+She is a Fellow of the Institute of Chartered Secretaries and Administrators, qualifying in 1976.

+Karl Lidgley appointed 25 November 2005.

+Karl has worked at B&Q for 29 years.
+During his career with B&Q he has worked at all levels in store; from part-time customer advisor through to unit manager, and currently works in the role of Unit Manager in Kettering.
+Karl has been a trustee of the Scheme for 9 years and is now Chairman of the DC investment and retirement committee.
+Outside of work he spends all his spare time with his 4 children and wider family and likes to travel when possible.

+Kerrin Qualters appointed 1 July 2009.

+Kerrin retired in 2006 following 39 years within Kingfisher, 17 years in Woolworth, in store management roles and latterly 22 years in B&Q. Kerrin held a number of senior operational management roles in B&Q. His most recent role, before retiring, was Director of Store Development delivering the Mini Warehouse change programme across the Supercentre estate.
+Kerrin also spent time with the International Team where he worked in Turkey with the Koctas group developing the large store format Home Improvement Centre.

+Paul Shearer appointed 1 August 2013

+Paul joined Kingfisher in May 2012 as Director of Audit for B&Q, Screwfix and Koçtaş having previously spent 16 years at Marks and Spencer.
+He started his M&S career in store management before taking on a number of Head Office roles including Head of Group Audit & Risk and Head of Finance for the Food Division.
+Paul is an Associate member of the Chartered Institute of Management Accountants, qualifying in 2003.